snipsco/SuperCombinators/README.md

 # SuperCombinators

 A parser combinator framework written in Swift.
-SuperCombinators tries to optimise for legibility and String parsing efficiency, and provides a number of ways to use familiar Cocoa string parsing techniques with the power of parser combinators.
+SuperCombinators tries to optimise for legibility, and provides a number of ways to combine familiar Cocoa string parsing techniques with the power of parser combinators.

 ## Example 1: CSV